-The cannabis plant receiving so much attention and praise from the medical community today shares a long and beautiful history with humanity.
-But what is the story of how humans and this marvelous plant became acquainted?
+The cannabis plant, which has received much attention in the world today shares a long history with humanity.
+But what is the story behind how humans and this plant became acquainted?
 Who discovered cannabis?
 Read on to learn the answer to that question.

 Who Discovered Cannabis in Pre-Historic Times?